-MOBILE HOME - A structure, transportable in one (1) or more sections, which is built on a chassis and designed to be used as a dwelling with or without permanent foundation, when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical system contained in the structure.
-Mobile home does not include a recreation vehicle.
+MOBILE HOME - means a structure, transportable in one or more sections, which is built on a chassis and designed to be used as a dwelling with or without permanent foundation, when connected to the required utilities, and includes the plumbing, heating, air-conditioning, and electrical systems contained in the structure.
+Mobile home does not include a recreational vehicle.
+Mobile Homes as herein defined shall: